Sidebar

 The programme also offers more than 30 elective courses available at the VU LSC and other faculties of Vilnius University.
 These include single-cell research, medical microbiology, palaeogenomics, artificial neural networks, parallel computing, and many other fields reflecting the diversity of modern bioinformatics.
 Such flexibility allows students to build an individual study plan and specialise in the areas of bioinformatics that interest them most.

-Future prospects and career opportunities
+Prospects and career opportunities

-Lithuania’s biotechnology sector is already one of the fastest-growing industries in the country, with annual growth exceeding 20 per cent.
-By 2030, biotechnology is expected to account for at least 5 per cent of Lithuania’s gross domestic product.
-In recent years, the country has seen the successful emergence of biotechnology start-ups, the development of advanced research and innovation centres, and increasing international investment in the sector.
+Lithuania’s biotechnology sector is already one of the fastest-growing industries in the country, with annual growth exceeding 20 percent.
+By 2030, biotechnology is expected to account for at least 5 percent of Lithuania’s gross domestic product.
+In recent years, the country has seen the emergence of successful biotechnology start-ups, the development of advanced research and innovation centres, and increasing international investment in the sector.

-This growth is driven not only by technological progress, but also by the increasing demand for high value-added solutions – from new drugs and diagnostic methods to personalised medicine, genetic research, and artificial intelligence applications in biology.
+This growth is driven not only by technological progress, but also by the increasing demand for high-value-added solutions – from new drugs and diagnostic methods to personalised medicine, genetic research, and artificial intelligence applications in biology.
 As a result, bioinformaticians are becoming increasingly important both in research centres and biotechnology companies, as well as in clinical laboratories.

 Today, bioinformatics remains one of the most international fields of modern science.
-Graduates will be able to pursue career paths in Lithuanian and international universities, research centres, and biotechnology companies – environments where new technological solutions are being developed to address contemporary challenges in the life sciences.
+Graduates will be able to pursue career paths at Lithuanian and international universities, research centres, and biotechnology companies – environments where new technological solutions are being developed to address contemporary challenges in the life sciences.